-Amplify is a powerful development framework provided by AWS which aims to help developers deliver web and mobile apps with speed.
-It has features like user and content management, easy REST API and database integration as well as coming with its own CLI tool, allowing you to easily configure and manage your application backend with just a few commands.
+AWS Amplify is a powerful development framework which aims to help developers deliver web and mobile apps at speed.
+It has features like user and content management, easy REST API and database integration, and its own CLI tool, allowing you to easily configure and manage your application backend with just a few commands.

 Some Context - Hi-Five

 Here at Instil, we recently trialled the use of Amplify in a few of our internal projects, one of them being our Graduate Induction programme.
 We created Hi-Five, a Slack app that lets you send kudos to your teammates.
 This application is integrated with a web dashboard which we built using React, with Amplify on the backend.